popen2/frost/README.md

 In the example above, if the `ACME Testing` account is mainly used in `eu-west-1` we'd rename it to `ACME Testing (#test @eu-west-1)`.

-## EKS Cluster Discovery *(coming soon)*
+## EKS Cluster Discovery

-In addition to refreshing credentials automatically, Frost will scan for EKS clusters in all regions every time it obtains new credentials.
+In addition to refreshing credentials automatically, Frost will scan for EKS clusters every time it obtains new credentials.
+The clusters will be saved in `~/.kube/config`.

-This feature is only enabled if `kubectl` is installed on the workstation.
+The scan works by getting the list of regions, then trying to list EKS clusters in each region with every profile detected from AWS SSO.

+This method may result in some errors as it makes sense that some profiles don't have access to EKS.
+This is fine as only successful calls to `eks:DescribeCluster` will result in an entry in `~/.kube/config`.

+Authentication to the clusters uses a copy of [AWS IAM Authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) embedded within the app.
+This allows using the app without installing AWS CLI.